-The amount of EITC you qualify for increases with the number of qualifying children (up to three) and with the amount of your earned income up to $50,270 and can result in a credit of up to $5,891 for three children (lesser amounts for one or two children; all amounts are for 2012).
+The amount of EITC you qualify for increases with the number of qualifying children (up to three), is available with earned income of up to $53,505, and can result in a credit of up to $6,269 for three children (lesser amounts for one or two children; all amounts are for 2016).

 Of course, when you use TurboTax to prepare your taxes, we’ll ask you simple questions in plain English, then handle all the calculations for you.
 We’ll tell you exactly how much of the EITC you qualify to receive.

 TurboTax Deluxe searches more than 350 tax deductions and credits so you get your maximum refund, guaranteed.